The Jackeroo of Coolabong

 The Jackeroo of Coolabong is a 1920 Australian silent film starring renowned Australian sportsman Snowy Baker.
 It was the last of three films he made with the husband and wife team of director Wilfred Lucas and writer Bess Meredyth, both of whom had been imported from Hollywood.

 It is considered a lost film.

 Synopsis

 Brian O'Farrell (Snowy Baker), is an English 'new chum' who takes a job at an Australian cattle station.
 He is teased by station hands because of his appearance (including spats and a monocle) but he soon impresses them with his skills at riding and boxing.
+It is later revealed he is the owner of the station.
+He recalls his father's fights with Aboriginals in early days including the death dance and corroboree.

 The station manager, John MacDonald (Wilfred Lucas), takes O'Farrell to Sydney to meet his daughter Edith (Kathleen Key) who is working in the slums.
 Edith is kidnapped by criminals after witnessing a crime but O'Farrell rescues her.
-It is later revealed he is the owner of the station.